Blog/Comparison

 Vitals Coverage

-Incredible tracks six vitals with historical trends: HRV, Sleep Score, Resting Heart Rate, Body Temperature, SpO2, and Respiratory Rate.
-These are all sourced from HealthKit and presented in a unified dashboard alongside your training and fitness data.
+Incredible tracks six vitals with historical trends: HRV, Sleep Score, Resting Heart Rate, Body Temperature, Blood Oxygen, and Respiratory Rate.
+Blood Oxygen is displayed separately.

 Welltory focuses primarily on HRV-derived metrics (stress, energy, battery, heart rate).
 It does not natively surface body temperature, SpO2, or respiratory rate data.
 The depth on HRV is greater -- Welltory shows frequency-domain breakdowns, coherence scores, and detailed HRV analytics that Incredible doesn't expose -- but the breadth of vitals is narrower.